splunk/observability-workshop/content/en/tko/session-2/docs/code_to_python.md

 - the selector associates this service to pods with the label app with the value being review
 - the review service exposes the review pods as a network service
   - other pods can now ping 'review' and they will hit a review pod.
-  - a pod would get a review if it ran 'curl http://review:5000'
+  - a pod would get a review if it ran `curl http://review:5000`
 - NodePort service
   - the service is accessible to the K8 host by the nodePort, 30000
-  - Another machine that has this can get a review if it ran 'curl http://<k8 host ip>:30000'
+  - Another machine that has this can get a review if it ran `curl http://<k8 host ip>:30000`

 Apply the review deployment and service